-Alyssa Gates is in her ninth year as the Director of Student-Athlete Enhancement, and her 10th at Marist College.
+Alyssa Gates is in her 11th year as the Director of Student-Athlete Enhancement, and her 12th at Marist College.

 In her position, she oversees the Center for Student-Athlete Enhancement, including the Assistant Director and the Academic Advisement Fellow.
 She is responsible for the academic monitoring and the continuing eligibility of approximately 600 student-athletes at Marist College.